A geometric study of Wasserstein spaces: Hadamard spaces: Displacement interpolation for rays

 \section{Displacement interpolation for rays}

+When $X$ is a Hadamard space, the {\it geodesic boundary} of $\wass(X)$ is simply defined as the set of asymptote classes of unitary geodesic rays:

-To start the description of $\partial\wass(X)$, we need {\it displacement interpolation} for rays.
-There is not much, but a little work needed to extend from the case of geodesic segment, the crucial point being to handle the branching case.
+To study its structure, we need a good understanding of the geodesic rays in the Wasserstein space, starting with the {\it displacement interpolation} of rays.
+There is not much, but some work needed to extend the case of geodesic segment; the crucial point being to handle the branching case.
 Note that the case of complete geodesic is not different than that of the rays.

 \begin{prop}[Displacement interpolation for rays in the non-branching case] If $X$ is non-branching, any geodesic ray $(\mu_t)$ of $\wass(X)$ admits a unique displacement interpolation, that is a probability measure $\mu$ on $\mathscr{R}(X)$ such that $\mu_t$ is the law of the time $t$ of a random ray having law $\mu$ (in other words, such that $\mu_t=(e_t)_\#\mu$). \end{prop}